MLB Players With 40-Home Run, 40-Stolen Base Seasons As Shohei Ohtani Nears Mark

 Making the jump to the 30-30 club, which Ohtani joined for the first time earlier this season, is significantly harder.
 In the history of MLB, only 47 players have ever compiled 30 home runs and 30 stolen bases in a single season.

-Of over 20,000 players that have played professional baseball dating back to 1876, only five have managed to hit 40 homers and steal 40 bases in a single season.
+Of over 20,000 players that have played professional baseball dating back to 1876, only six, now that Ohtani has done it, have managed to hit 40 homers and steal 40 bases in a single season.
 That's how rare it is.

-Ohtani, as of August 22, is sitting at 39 home runs and 39 stolen bases.
-As he nears the mark, here are the five players in MLB history who have achieved a 40-40 season.
+Here are the only six players to achieve the feat in baseball history.

 Players to Record Home Runs, 40 Stolen Bases in Single Season in MLB History